 It also can be helpful to confer with officials from the outgoing administration to get up to speed on hot button issues that will quickly confront the new president.
-During the 2008 transition, as the financial crisis was growing, President-elect Obama's economic team met with Bush administration officials to discuss the distribution of Troubled Asset Relief Program funds, the collapse of the auto industry and the appointment of an auto czar.64 In order to be fully prepared for these types of situations, the president-elect and his team will need to be briefed in advance of such meetings.
+During the 2008 transition, as the financial crisis was growing, President-elect Obama's economic team met with Bush administration officials

+66 Louis Nelson, "Trump: I don't need daily briefings," Politico, Dec.
+11, 2016.
+Retrieved from https://politi.co/2IusFKs to discuss the distribution of Troubled Asset Relief Program funds, the collapse of the auto industry and the appointment of an auto czar.67 In order to be fully prepared for these types of situations, the president-elect and his team will need to be briefed in advance of such meetings.